mit-rss/wall_follower_tesse/README.md

 From now on, for each lab, you will be publishing a report on your team's github pages website, giving an 8 minute briefing presentation (plus 3 minutes Q&A) together with your team, and submitting a [team member assessment form](https://docs.google.com/forms/d/e/1FAIpQLScM6T3JsnlFQldhL_fVmAr9FkUILOjbXHM_nYxK280UZwJPww/viewform).
 See the deliverables chart at the top of this page for due dates and times.

+If you haven't already done so, follow the instructions for your team's [github pages website](https://github.mit.edu/rss/website2021), which will be hosting your lab reports.
+As part of this you will need to create an organization for your team on github.mit.edu called rss2021-[TEAM_NUMBER] and make sure all of your code is pushed there by the lab report deadline.
+At this time, the TAs will pull your team's report from your website.
+Please ensure that the report is complete and that you have linked to your presentation.
+Your team organization is also where you should push all of your lab code.

-You can view the rubrics for the [lab report]() and the [briefing](). **TODO: link to rubrics** You will receive a grade out of 10 points for each.
+You can view the rubrics for the [lab report]() and the [briefing]() on Canvas. **TODO: link to rubrics** You will receive a grade out of 10 points for each.
 Your final lab grade will also be out of 10 points, based on the following weights:

 | Deliverable Grade | Weight              |
 |---------------|----------------------------------------------------------------------------|